dhall-lang/dhall-lang/standard/binary.md

 ### Imports

-Encode URL imports in a tokenized form with the following elements in order:
+Imports are encoded as a list where the first three elements are always:

+* `24` - To signal that this expression is an import
+* An optional integrity check
+    * The integrity check is represented as `null` if absent
+    * The integrity check is `[ protocol, hash ]` if present
+* An optional import type (such as `as Text`)
+    * The import type is `0` for when importing a Dhall expression (the default)
-* The second element is 0 (if importing code) or 1 (if importing raw text)
+    * The import type is `1` for importing `as Text`

+For example, if an import does not specify an integrity check or import type then the CBOR expression begins with:

+    [ 24, null, 0, … ]

+After that a URL import contains the following elements:

-* The third element is 0 (if the scheme is http) or 1 (if the scheme is https)
+* The scheme, which is 0 (if the scheme is http) or 1 (if the scheme is https)
+* An optional custom headers specification
+    * The specification is `null` if absent
-* The next element is the authority
+* The authority
     * This includes user information and port if present
     * This does not include the preceding "//" or the following "/"
     * For example, the authority of `http://user@host:port/foo` is encoded as `"user@host:port"`
-* Then comes one element per path component
+* Then one element per path component
     * The encoded path components do not include their separating slashes
     * For example, `/foo/bar/baz` is stored as `…, "foo", "bar", "baz", …`
-* Then comes the file component
+* Then the file component
     * Also no slashes
-* Then comes one element for the query component
+* Then one element for the query component
     * If there is no query component then it is encoded as `null`
     * If there is a query component then it is stored without the `?`
     * A query component with internal `&` separators is still one element